Chronic Sinusitis Treatment & Management

 Symptoms may be relieved with topical decongestants, topical steroids, antibiotics, nasal saline, topical cromolyn, or mucolytics.

 Steam inhalation and nasal saline irrigation may help by moistening dry secretions, reducing mucosal edema, and reducing mucous viscosity.
+A recent review concluded that low-volume (5 mL) nebulized saline spray was not more beneficial than intranasal steroids.
+Larger volume (150 mL) was marginally more efficacious than placebo.
+[41]

-Catalano et al evaluated balloon dilation for the treatment of chronic frontal sinusitis in 20 patients with advanced sinus disease in whom medical therapy had failed and therefore required operative intervention.
+Catalano et al evaluated balloon dilation for the treatment of chronic frontal sinusitis in 20 patients with advanced sinus disease in whom medical therapy had failed and who therefore required operative intervention.
 Preoperative and postoperative CT scans were compared.
-There were no significant complications from balloon dilation, and there was significant improvement in patients with certain subsets of CRS.[26]
+There were no significant complications from balloon dilation, and there was significant improvement in patients with certain subsets of CRS.
+[52]

 To see complete information on Balloon Sinuplasty, please go to the main article by clicking here.

 Initial choice of the appropriate antimicrobial(s) is usually empiric.
-Sinus cultures are not generally obtained for community-acquired infections unless empiric therapy fails to elicit a response.
+Sinus cultures generally are not obtained for community-acquired infections unless empiric therapy fails to elicit a response.
 The agent(s) chosen should be effective against the most likely bacterial etiologies, including both aerobic and anaerobic pathogens.
 The likelihood of involvement by beta-lactamase–producing organisms should be considered.
 If methicillin-resistant Staphylococcus aureus (MRSA) is a possible pathogen, coverage for this should be included.
 History of drug allergies (if any) and cost of therapy should be taken into account as well.
 In addition, if the patient has received antibiotics during the preceding 3 months, a different class of antibiotics should be used.

-Therapeutic regimens include the combination of a penicillin (eg, amoxicillin) plus a beta-lactamase inhibitor (eg, clavulanic acid), clindamycin, a combination of metronidazole plus a macrolide or a second- or third-generation cephalosporin, and the newer quinolones (eg, moxifloxacin).
+Therapeutic regimens include the combination of a penicillin (eg, amoxicillin) plus a beta-lactamase inhibitor (eg, clavulanic acid), a combination of metronidazole plus a macrolide or a second- or third-generation cephalosporin, and the newer quinolones (eg, moxifloxacin).
 All of these agents (or similar ones) are available in oral and parenteral forms.
 Other effective antimicrobials are available only in parenteral form (eg, cefoxitin, cefotetan).
 If aerobic gram-negative organisms (eg, Pseudomonas aeruginosa) are involved, parenteral therapy with an aminoglycoside, a fourth-generation cephalosporin (cefepime or ceftazidime), or oral or parenteral treatment with a fluoroquinolone (only in postpubertal patients) is added.
 Parenteral therapy with a carbapenem (ie, imipenem, meropenem) is more expensive but provides coverage for most potential pathogens, both anaerobes and aerobes.

 Functional Endoscopic Sinus Surgery